 2. Work With An Attorney to Build a Case

 The next thing you need to do is to build your case.
-You’ll want to work with an experienced attorney who specializes in motorcycle accidents as you put the case together because they will have the expertise to analyze evidence and create a strategy for proving fault.
+You’ll want to work with an experienced attorney who specializes in motorcycle accidents as you put the case together because they will analyze evidence and create a strategy for proving fault.
 They will know better than anyone else what insurance coverage you’re eligible for and what kinds of financial compensation are available to you after your accident.

 3. Elements and Proof of Negligence